c-goenka/board-wizard/README.md

 - going through data flow and writing the output at each stage
 - Using LLm to figure out but not much luck
 - looks like it only works when the app is first run.
 After a reload, it stops working.
 The data is not being cached correclty?
+- accidentally push .env. used git commands to remove from history. added gitignore
+-